That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 Daniel Craig was an anonymous Storm Trooper in Star Wars: The Force Awakens.
 Originally, he denied his cameo and claimed he wouldn’t bother being an extra in a movie.

-Queen Elizabeth has a personal net worth of 425 million dollars.
+Queen Elizabeth II had a personal net worth of 425 million dollars.
 That includes the $65 million Sandringham House and $140 million Balmoral Castle.

 Although there is currently no drug proven to make someone tell the truth, some countries like Russia, Canada, and India use truth serums.